Ngaio Health

 This bulge is getting close to the spinal nerves, and may cause an issue if not managed.

-Bending forward through the spine, especially under load or repeated movement, can be problematic because it can push a bulge further into nerve-sensitive areas (as seen in the image above).
-While bending is a normal and healthy movement, repeatedly loading the spine in deep forward bending — especially under heavy weight — can increase pressure on the disc.
-This is more relevant for heavy lifters or in certain repetitive jobs, rather than everyday bending like tying your shoes, unless it's currently an issue.
+Bending forward through the spine, especially under load or repeated movement, can be problematic because it can push a bulge further into the already injured part of the disc (as seen in the image above).
+While bending is a normal and healthy movement, repeatedly loading the spine in deep forward bending — especially under heavy weight — can increase strain on that injured area.
+This is more relevant for heavy lifters or in certain repetitive jobs, rather than everyday bending like tying your shoes, unless it’s currently an issue.

 Picture